-All other items are due at a later date, usually around 2/3 through the semester.
-The date is on our Calendar.
+All other items are due at a later time during the semester; the date is on our Calendar.

 Students in the Biomedical Engineering program should contact Shannon Sullivan for instructions about how to process their degree for both Emory and Georgia Tech.

 Take a look at the "Submitting Your Thesis or Dissertation" document on the right.
 It has a convenient checklist, and plenty of details.

 In brief, this is what you need to submit: